veryheavypickle/troll/README.md

 This will only work in 42madrid.

-### aliasgccfart
+### alias
-I do not want to test this out.
-But it looks good.
-This was copied directly from [krios-fu](https://github.com/krios-fu) with 0 modification.
+This was copied directly from [krios-fu](https://github.com/krios-fu) with minimal.
+Sets an alias for `gcc` and `./a.out`

-### aliasoutrr
+## How do I stop the trolling
-Rolling of the rick
+Open `.zshrc` which is located in your home folder, and remove any lines that look trolling related